The University of Iowa builds the Burlington Street dam

 A delegation from North Carolina travels to Iowa to share information and learn about the Iowa Watershed Approach.

-IIHR makes plans to celebrate 100 years of fluids research with a centennial celebration in 2020.
-Although the coronavirus pandemic forces the postponement of most centennial activities, plans are underway for a major celebration in 2022.
+IIHR makes plans to celebrate 100 years of fluids research.
+Although the coronavirus pandemic forces the postponement of most centennial activities, plans are underway for a Reunion celebration in 2023.